rnvannatta/vanity-scheme/README.md

 ## Install Instructions

 At the moment, x64 Linux is a requirement to run the compiler and thus to compile the project.

-Prebuilt Windows releases of the interpreter are provided on github.
-The releases include vendored copies of all dependencies.

 Linux Dependencies:
 * gcc preferred (or clang)